RubenEschauzier/phd-symposium-2024-eswc/content/literature.review.md

 However, in structured decentralized environments like Solid, previous [work](cite:cites taelman2023link), demonstrates enhanced query execution when leveraging structural information inherent to such environments.

 These studies usually assume limited prior data knowledge.
-However, if our engine frequently queries the same dataset, the hypothesis is that leveraging prior knowledge obtained from previous query executions can greatly boost query performance.
+However, if our engine frequently queries the same dataset, the hypothesis is that leveraging prior knowledge obtained from previous query executions can boost query performance.

 ### SPARQL Caching Strategies
 {:#SPARQLCaching}